-6.34 The Council will use an investment benchmark to assess the investment performance of its investment portfolio against the 3-month London Interbank Bid Rate (LIBID).
+6.35 The use of LIBOR/LIBID rates as a benchmark ceased on 31 December 2021.
+The Council is now using an investment benchmark to assess the investment performance of its investment portfolio against the Sterling Overnight Investment Rate (SONIA) 3-month rate.
 The Council is also a member of the Link Asset Services investment benchmarking Group who meet semi-annually.
 As a member, quarterly reports on comparative performance with other members of the group and the wider Link Asset Services client base are received.
 The benchmarking return for the group is a reasonable target for the Council, which allows the relative risk appetite to be considered as part of the benchmark.